MixedEmotions/08_entity_extraction_es/README.md

 ======================

 Named Entity Recognition.
 Uses a dictionary for phrases to be considered entities.
-Those phrases has been extracted from Wikipedia titles form 2012.
+Those phrases has been from DBpedia some time ago.
 A final user can add its own.

 A docker image with this modules as it is here is available at https://hub.docker.com/r/mixedemotions/08_entity_extraction_pt/